Takhatpur

 Takhatpur is a Nagar Palika in Bilaspur district in the Indian state of Chhattisgarh.

 Geography

 Takhatpur is located at 22.12915°N 81.86959°E. It has an average elevation of 269 m.

 It has a state Technical Education college named JMP College, which is associated with Bilaspur University.

+One Polytechnic College is in Takhatpur, it situated in near Bardahi Pool,Vill Khapri.

+One Milk or Dairy Institution college in Takhatpur.

 Political scenario

+Mr. Dharamjeet Singh is the Current MLA of Takhatpur.

+Mrs. Ravinder Kaur (Pooja Makkad) is the Chairman of Municipal Corporation (Nagar Palika) Takhatpur.

+Mr. Anil Singh Thakur is the Chairman of Whole Business Association Takhatpur.

 Late Shri Manharanlal Pandey was elected as MLA five times from Takhatpur.
 He served as Home, Irrigation and Jail minister in unified MP state.
 He was also a member of the 11th Lok Sabha of India.
 He represented the Janjgir constituency of Chhattisgarh and is a member of the Bharatiya Janata Party.